smesh-stanford/smesh-stanford/README.md

 When you compile the server, the render of the website appears in your `public` folder.
 So if you need to troubleshoot issues with the pages you're writing vs. how it's getting compiled by hugo, refer to the `public` folder.

+## Testing deployment to GitHub
+Although there are much better ways to test deployment in stage and production environments to not affect the deployed website, here's an easy way to double check when you merge you won't break the way GitHub deploys the page:
+- Navigate to the repo settings (gear on front repo page)
+- Under code and automation, click pages
+- For the branch it's deploying to, pick the one you are actively developing on

+> [!WARNING] This will change the actual site that's hosted!

 ### General Recommendations/Troubleshooting
 - hugo doesn't like it when you add HTML directly into markdown.
 Instead it supports `shortcodes`.
 Refer to `layouts/shortcodes` for examples
 - If a file is failing to display: